dp9u0/awesome-stars/README.md

 - [CefSharp](https://github.com/cefsharp/CefSharp) - .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework
 - [Wox](https://github.com/Wox-launcher/Wox) - Launcher for Windows, an alternative to Alfred and Launchy.
 - [System.Linq.Dynamic](https://github.com/kahanu/System.Linq.Dynamic) - This is the Microsoft assembly for the .Net 4.0 Dynamic language functionality.
-- [Titanium-Web-Proxy](https://github.com/justcoding121/Titanium-Web-Proxy) - A cross platform, asynchronous and high performant http(s) proxy server in C#
+- [Titanium-Web-Proxy](https://github.com/justcoding121/Titanium-Web-Proxy) - A cross platform asynchronous HTTP(S) proxy server in C#.
 - [we-text](https://github.com/daxnet/we-text) - WeText is a sample application that demonstrates the implementation of DDD/CQRS and microservice architectural patterns in C#.
 - [Apworks](https://github.com/daxnet/Apworks) - Apworks is a flexible, scalable, configurable and efficient .NET based application development framework that helps software developers to easily build enterprise applications by applying either Classic Layering or Command-Query Responsibility Segregation (CQRS) architectural patterns.
 - [equeue](https://github.com/tangxuehua/equeue) - a distributed mq written by c#.